aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 AddNonSensitiveBeacons MUST also add an attribute with name `aws_dbe_v_1` and whose value is a string containing a single space.

-The result of AddNonSensitiveBeacons MUST contain, unaltered, everything in the input AttributeMap.
+The result of AddNonSensitiveBeacons MUST be a super set of everything in the input AttributeMap.

 ## AddSensitiveBeacons